castwide/vscode-solargraph/README.md

 * Enter a keyword or path to search; e.g., `String` or `Array#join`.

 The documentation includes the Ruby core, bundled gems, and the current workspace.

+You can also hover over variables, constants, and method calls to see popup information with links to more documentation.

 #### Documenting Your Code